How's Your Credit?

-The Fair Isaac Company bases your FICO score on the summary of your total credit history.
-The score ranges from 300 to 850, with most people traditionally having a score of 650.
-Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
-A low score is just that and often means you can't get credit.
-Some of the pieces in deciding your FICO score are:
+The Fair Isaac Company calculates your FICO score on the summary of your complete credit history.
+Most people usually have a score of 600, but scores range from 300 to 850.
+Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
+A low score is a low score and that often means you can't get credit extended to you via a mortgage loan.
+Some of the factors in deciding your FICO score include:

 - Types of Credit — Do you have a healthy mix of loans and credit cards?

 - Payment History — How many late payments have you made?

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?